 - Icy Straight Point, located in Hoonah, Alaska, 35 miles from Juneau, offers visitors a chance to experience true Alaska Native culture and the natural beauty of Alaska.
 Originally built as a salmon cannery, the buildings have been restored and is a port for major cruise lines and also available to independent travelers.
 Visitors get a chance to dive into Tlingit history through storytelling, song and dance.
 At the Heritage Center Theater, visitors can view a tribal dance performance and immerse themselves in some of the cultural legends of the Tlingit.
 Other activities and excursions, from fishing and kayaking, shopping and the world’s longest ZipRider zipline are also available.

-The Aleuts of the Aleutian Islands were the first Alaskans to be contacted by Europeans who had been hired to explore for the Czars of Russia.
 These maritime people depend on fish, sea otters, seals, and whales for subsistence.
-The largest single population of Aleuts lives on the Pribilof Islands - St. Paul and St. George - in the Bering Sea.
-Others remain in the Aleutian Islands, on Kodiak Island, and throughout the Alaska Peninsula.
+The largest single population of Aleuts lives on the Pribilof Islands—St. Paul and St. George—in the Bering Sea.
+Others remain in the Aleutian Islands, on Kodiak Island and throughout the Alaska Peninsula.

 - The Alutiiq Museum and Archaeological Repository in Kodiak provides a general overview on pre-historic Alutiiq life and includes an exhibit gallery, traveling displays, repository and museum store.
 Call (907) 486-7004 for museum information.